cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 > Maybe we should build a set of specs with these edge cases and let everyone chime,
 > and then put it in a repo so that we can improve upon it.

-Maybe yes.
+Maybe.
 See above.
 Anyone?
 You might be giant.